If there’s one thing I’ve come to understand lately, it’s this;

 Forgive blend – This blend has been powerful for me when feelings of anger threaten to take over my life.
 When I’m in those moments where nothing seems to be going ‘according to plan’ and everyone seems on a mission to piss me off (they aren’t, it’s totally me!)
 Forgive is the blend I choose to roll over my heart and inhale deeply.

 Frankincense and Roman Chamomile soothe my soul.
-They offer a reprieve from the craziness of it all and give me sanctuary from the storms swirling around me (you know, the ones in Facebook land)
+They offer a reprieve from the craziness of it all and give me sanctuary from the season of storms swirling around me (you know, the ones in Facebook land)

 Sandalwood strengthens my connection to the divine inside of me.
 I love Sandalwood especially when I feel overwhelmed and just need to connect to that still, quiet voice inside, where I know things will be ok.